 You must have received your mandatory reconsideration notice before you can put in an appeal to an independent tribunal.
 It is better to use the standard SSCS1 appeal form, but the rules say that a letter is acceptable, as long as it includes all the necessary information.
 The appeal form/letter is sent to the HM Courts & Tribunals office in Bradford – see the final page of the SSCS1 appeal form.

 Where do you begin when preparing your PIP appeal?
 Government statistics say that having an effective representative makes a difference.
-My own tribunal success rate is over 95%, but across the UK, about 63% of PIP appeals are allowed, which should give you some comfort.
-I provide tribunal representation wherever you live, in England, Wales, Scotland or Northern Ireland and I always represent in person.
-You no longer have to rely on an advice centre near to your home because I have successfully represented clients from Truro to Inverness and from Carmarthen to Ashford in Kent.
+Our own tribunal success rate is over 95%, but across the UK, about 63% of PIP appeals are allowed, which should give you some comfort.
+We provide tribunal representation wherever you live, in England, Wales, Scotland or Northern Ireland and we always represent in person.
+You no longer have to rely on an advice centre near to your home because we have successfully represented clients from Truro to Inverness and from Carmarthen to Ashford in Kent.

 Tribunals use our submissions as their plan for the hearing.
 Make sure that your representative is going to speak; some don’t.
-If the tribunal does not ask you the right questions, then I will.
-If you do not say all that we expect you to say about something, then I will take you back through your evidence when it is our turn.
-I can ask your witnesses questions and can talk to the tribunal about the law and Upper Tribunal case law that supports your appeal.
-Mine should be the last word the tribunal hear before the end of the hearing.
-In the very unlikely event that the Department’s representative or a tribunal member is badgering a client, then I step in.
+If the tribunal does not ask you the right questions, then we will.
+If you do not say all that we expect you to say about something, then we will take you back through your evidence when it is our turn.

 A properly completed pip claim form is the foundation for getting the right outcome on your claim, whether you end up with the right award when your claim is first dealt with, after a Mandatory Reconsideration or an appeal to an independent tribunal.
 You need to know where the Healthcare Professional and Decision Maker are coming from, as well as what the law says the words and phrases in the test mean..
 MORE